Doge (meme): Origin and pronunciation

-The original meme featured Kabosu, a Shiba Inu bitch whose owner Atsuko Sato posted the famous picture of her in a 2010 blog post.
-Variations of the picture with overlaid text in Comic Sans were later posted on a Tumblr blog called Shiba Confessions.
-The meme also featured another Shiba Inu bitch named Suki, who belonged to photographer Jonathan Fleming from San Francisco.
+The original meme featured Kabosu, a Shiba Inu dog whose owner Atsuko Sato posted the famous picture of her in a 2010 blog post.
+Variations of the picture with overlaid text in the Comic Sans font were later posted on a Tumblr blog called Shiba Confessions.
+The meme also featured another Shiba Inu named Suki, who belonged to photographer Jonathan Fleming from San Francisco, California.
 Fleming's wife had accidentally washed a scarf, making it shrink; he photographed Suki wearing the scarf outside on a cold night in February 2010.
 The use of the intentionally misspelled word "Doge" dates back to June 2005, when it was mentioned in an episode of Homestar Runners puppet series.
 The use of the misspelling began to grow in popularity after it was used in October 2010 on a Reddit post of a Welsh Corgi titled "LMBO LOOK @ THIS FUKKEN DOGE."

-The commonest pronunciations of "Doge" are /ˈdoʊdʒ/ DOHJ and /ˈdoʊɡ/ DOHG, though /ˈdɒɡi/ "doggy" is also used.
+The most common pronunciations of "Doge" are /ˈdoʊdʒ/ DOHJ and /ˈdoʊɡ/ DOHG, though /ˈdɒɡi/ "doggy" is also used.
 In non-English-speaking countries, "Doge" is occasionally pronounced /ˈdɒdʒ/ "dodge".
 Those unfamiliar or unacquainted with the meme also use the pronunciations /ˈdɒɡeɪ/ DOG-ay, /ˈdoʊɡeɪ/ DOH-gay, or simply like the word "dog" /ˈdɒɡ/ DOG or /ˈdɔːɡ/ DAWG.

 In Poland, the meme is known as "pieseł", which is derived from the Polish word "pies", which means dog.